 Fretting—or worrying—is a sin.
 It's a sin because God commands us not to do it.

 Fretting, or worrying, is a choice.
 We cannot control what thoughts enter our minds, but we can control which thoughts we dwell on.

 When I experience worry, I try to turn my worries into prayers.
 The best weapon against worry is trusting God When we trust that God loves us… When we trust that God works for our good in all things, even in hurtful things… When we trust in God's person, plan, power, and love, then we really have nothing to worry about.

 I expect that most of us will never completely stop worrying,but we can grow in faith.
 We can worry less and less.
 And when we do worry, we can repent… and try to better.

 Steps 2 and 3: Trust in the Lord… and do good.

+These two steps are inseparable; neither can exist without the other.
 Faith and trust are VERBS; faith and trust are a lifestyle, and they involve action.

+Real faith always includes obedience, and obedience includes doing the "good" things God commands.
 That is why trusting God and doing good cannot be separated.